Marine biotoxin alerts.

 This page is updated as soon as new information comes to hand.
 All the warnings on this page are current and remain in force.

-Monitoring of toxin levels will continue along the coast and any changes in advice will be communicated accordingly.
-The public can obtain up-to-date information on the toxic shellfish health warning through these channels:
+Monitoring of toxin levels will continue along the coast and any changes will be communicated accordingly.

 - Website: www.ttophs.govt.nz/health_warnings